Startup Project

 01

-Re-running the same search just to check what's changed is high-effort and easy to postpone.
+We observed — award availability and pricing change constantly; re-running the same search is high-effort and easy to postpone.

 02

-Users don't just need a place to "save" an idea; they need a way to keep track of it overtime until it becomes worth acting on.
+It implies — users don't just need to save an idea; they need to track it until it becomes worth acting on.

 03

-A watchlist that saves a trip as a tracked item.
-Instead of starting over, users return to the same trip and see updated availability and options.
+I designed — a watchlist that saves a trip as a tracked item, returning users to updated availability and options.

 04

-It turns episodic planning into an ongoing, low-effort workflow: users can monitor a trip until timing is right, then move forward with confidence.
+This matters — it turns episodic planning into an ongoing, low-effort workflow: monitor, then move forward with confidence

 Results

-A clear product story: search helps at booking time, but value also has to exist between trips
+• A clear product story: search helps at booking time, but value has to exist between trips

-A clear product story: search helps at booking time, but value also has to exist between trips
+• A clear product story: search helps at booking time, but value has to exist between trips

-A screen-level walkthrough that connected our research directly to how the product works
+• A screen-level walkthrough connecting our research directly to how the product works

 Impact